Overarching research questions:

 What values, politics and affordances are embedded in digital law enforcement solutions, and how are these negotiated and transformed before and after implementation?

-Researcher: Vasilis Galis, ITU and PhD candidate Björn Karlsson
+Researcher: Vasilis Galis and PhD candidate Björn Karlsson (IT University of Copenhagen)

 Focus:This case study examines the processes of procurement and implementation as well as how a data-driven police technology is used in specific encounters with citizens in Denmark.